JaninaMattes/NoiseGuided-SmoothLFM/README.md

 Our framework is lightweight, architecture-agnostic, and directly applicable to a wide range of Diffusion and Flow-based backbones without retraining.

 > 🎯 **Our method enables smooth, continuous transitions between images while preserving fine-grained semantic details and global structure.** This facilitates creative interpolations, intuitive attribute editing, and robust exploratory latent space walks — all while maintaining high sample quality and diversity.

 ---

-## 💡 Motivation

-This framework addresses fundamental trade-offs in generative modelling (e.g. sample quality, diversity, and inference speed) while providing a principled route to improved interpretability and controllability utilising classifier-free guidance, based on self-supervised representation learning (or self-guidance).
-It integrates an auxiliary Bayesian β-VAE encoder for high-level semantic representation learning and employs deterministic continuous flows in place of stochastic noise schedules, producing high-fidelity outputs.
-The auxiliary, smooth Bayesian latent space with a deterministic flow-based decoder allows for perturbations in latent space to correspond to modifications in pixel-based outputs, e.g. via linear morphs (or latent space walks).

----